 Superfoods.
 Chic.
 All-Natural.
 Anti-aging.
+Vintage.
+Antique furniture.
+Art deco.
+Mid Century Modern.
 We live in a buzzword society.
 Placing a trendy term in front of a product can immediately grab our attention, define a brand, and (most importantly) make a sale.
 And while buzzwords can be great for marketers, they can sometimes be misleading and disappointing for consumers (like when you first learn that “cage-free eggs” doesn’t necessarily mean the chickens have outdoor access).

 As with every industry, buzzwords are plentiful in the interior design world.
-Today, we’re covering two common and very important culprits: “antique” and “vintage.”
+Today, we’re covering two common and very important culprits: “antique furniture” and “vintage furniture.”
 You’ll find these two words everywhere in the world of interiors (including our own site), but so frequently these terms are misused or used interchangeably, and it may lead you to make an ill-informed decision or purchase.
 But the Kuotes has your back.
 Read on to learn about the industry standard for these terms and what you can expect when you see them on our site.

 “An antique is defined as an object of more than 100 years old valued for its aesthetic or historical significance.”